parvanitis15/Achieve-your-goals/README.md

 4. Use `flutter run` to start the application on your preferred device.

 ## Usage
+- (Optionally) Set up the quote generation feature by following the instructions in the [quote_generation](quote_generation) README.
 - Launch the app to view the daily quote on the home screen.
-- Navigate to the goal screen to set and save your personal goals.
+- Navigate to the goal screen to set and save your personal goal.
 - Use the log screen to document daily actions taken towards your goals.

 ## Testing